 We found 11 online brokers that are appropriate for Trading Islamic Trading Accounts.

-You have heard that a Muslim who observes Shari’a law or Islamic finance rules can have a Forex trading account and practice their faith, in good conscience.
+You have heard that a Muslim who observes Shari’a law or Islamic finance rules can have a trading account and practice their faith, in good conscience.
+You have heard that trading and investing can bring you solid profits.
+You would like to know more.

-Islamic Forex accounts, also commonly termed swap free trading accounts, are halal trading accounts that do not involve the accumulation, collection, or paying of interest.
 This is all in accordance with Shari’a law.
 Such accounts do not involve the use of forwarding contracts or futures.
 When you use an Islamic Forex trading account, all your transactions (transaction costs included) will take place in an instant without any delays.

 An Islamic trading or Forex account is a type of trading account that is considered halal.
 It is offered to individuals who respect and follow the teachings of the Quran and those who aim to invest in the stock market abiding by the tenets of Islamic Finance.
 Also referred to as swap free forex accounts, these types of accounts vary in numerous ways when compared to conventional Forex accounts.
-Shari’a law, in essence, forbids the stockpiling of interest.
-Traders who own Islamic accounts do not receive or pay interest rates due to this.
-Aside from that, transactions carried out in accounts contingent on Islamic finance should essentially be executed without any delays.
-That means that currencies must be sent from one account to another immediately.
-Transaction fees must also be paid straight away.

 Even though halal investment in foreign exchange accounts is not exactly recent innovation in terms of Islamic finance, there are still a few swap-free stockbrokers offering Islamic accounts.
 Most often, this variety of trading account is not facilitated by brokers; the reason being that they are seen by them as less profitable and the number of customers demanding them is usually limited.

 Islamic Trading accounts are commonly described as “swap-free” accounts.
 True to their name, swap-free accounts are the types of trading accounts that do not create swaps.
 A “swap” in forex is a turnover interest or commission that a broker charges when a client of theirs makes a decision to keep their position open overnight.
 Swap-free trading accounts are known not to offer swap interest.
-This makes them excellent for Muslim traders.
-This is also the reason why swap-free accounts are also referred to as Islamic foreign exchange accounts.
-After all, they are the only kinds of accounts offered that are swap-free.
-While swap-free accounts are usually meant for Muslim traders, Islamic brokers can also offer them to non-Muslim traders.

 Essentially, Forex trading is halal.
 It allows traders to utilize most they can from a swap-free trading account.
 In that case, there is no element of interest or riba.
 Trading is not haram, in general.
 Some hold the opinion that Forex trading is permissible when the right kind of analysis is put to use.
 When traders are able to predict when the value of a certain currency is set to increase or decrease (that too without speculation), they are thus not acting as gamblers.